LayerXcom/safety-oracle/README.md

     - The justification of the v2 latest_message includes v1.
     - A v2 message in the v1 latest_message doesn't conflict with `CAN_ESTIMATE`
     - A v1 message in the v2 latest_message doesn't conflict with `CAN_ESTIMATE`
-    - There is no message that conflicts with `CAN_ESTIMATE` among v2 messages that have not been seen yet by v1 but are in the view.
+    - No message conflicts with `CAN_ESTIMATE` among v2 messages that have not been seen yet by v1 but are in the view.
-    - There is no message that conflicts with `CAN_ESTIMATE` among v1 messages that have not been seen yet by v2 but are in the view.
+    - No message conflicts with `CAN_ESTIMATE` among v1 messages that have not been seen yet by v2 but are in the view.

 ### In images of MessageDAG